ryanatkn/react-typescript-closing-the-loop/README.md

 If you're already transpiling your JavaScript, like with Babel, it's a modest additional cost to adopt a gradual typing technology like TypeScript or Flow.
 Hopefully I've convinced you to try a typed language that compiles to JS if you haven't already!
+**update:** I used Flow for a couple weeks in mid-2017, and I found the overall experience to be much less helpful and complete than TypeScript's.
+It has a theoretically more robust type system (see "soundness") but my experience tells me that TypeScript's leaning towards practicality, along with its maturity and popularity, make it a far better choice for me right now.

 This article is from a programmer's perspective - designers and others may have different priorities.